With roasted cauliflower florets, mild curry, and a touch of Major Grey’s chutney, this creamy Curried Cauliflower Soup is delicious and easy.

 - Add stock, scraping any browned bits off of the bottom of the pot.
 Stir in roasted cauliflower, diced potato, and bay leaf.
 Bring to a boil, reduce heat, and simmer, partially covered, until cauliflower and potatoes are very soft, about 30 minutes, stirring occasionally.

-- Remove bay leaf and discard.
+- Remove the bay leaf and discard.
 Stir in mango chutney.
-Purée soup in batches in a blender or food processor until smooth (or use an immersion blender directly in the pot.)
+Let the soup cool down a bit and then puree it in batches in a blender or food processor until smooth (or use an immersion blender directly in the pot.)

 - Return puréed soup to pot and add heavy cream, if using.
 Season to taste with additional curry powder, salt, and pepper.
 If soup is too thick, add a little bit of water or stock to thin.
 Serve, garnished with chopped cashews, chopped parsley, and additional roasted cauliflower florets, if desired (see note).